ddrous/ode-strogatz/README.md

  - Schmidt, M.D.
 (2011) Machine Science: Automated Modeling of Deterministic and Stochastic Dynamical Systems.
 PhD Thesis.

+ - d’Ascoli, S., Becker, S., Mathis, A., Schwaller, P., and Kilbertus, N. Odeformer: Symbolic regression of dynamical systems with transformers.
+The Twelfth International Conference on Learning Representations, 2024.

 The original problems are from:

  - Strogatz, S. (2014) Nonlinear dynamics and chaos: with applications to physics, biology, chemistry, and engineering.
 Westview press. [link](http://www.stevenstrogatz.com/books/nonlinear-dynamics-and-chaos-with-applications-to-physics-biology-chemistry-and-engineering)